GerritCodeReview/plugins_its-base/its-base/src/main/resources/Documentation/config.md

 issue tracker systems on a server.
 E.g. a project can choose if it wants to enable integration with Jira or with Bugzilla.

+If child projects must not be allowed to disable the issue tracker system integration a project can enforce the issue tracker system integration for all child projects by setting `plugin.<its-name>.enabled` to `enforced`.

 [[config-rule-base]]